The JS Framework for

 Access

-• Documentation will be available in /docs.
+• Documentation will be available at /docs.

 • Supports authentication if defined in components.securitySchemes.

-• Comments @swagger must be properly indented.
+• @swagger comments must be correctly indented.

 • In production, it is recommended to protect /docs.